deargle/deargle.github.io/_security_assignments/lab_password_cracking.md

 1. Navigate to your home directory, where you will find a copy of the file `LinkedIn_HalfMillionHashes.txt` (also available [here](https://raw.githubusercontent.com/deargle/deargle.github.io/master/class/cu/mgmt4250/LinkedIn_HalfMillionHashes.txt)).

 2. Open a terminal.
-To get your feet wet, perform a straight dictionary attack using the rockyou.txt wordlist again, as follows (one line):
+To get your feet wet, perform a "straight" dictionary attack using the `rockyou.txt` wordlist again, as follows (one line):

 		hashcat --force -m 100 --potfile-disable --remove --outfile=LinkedIn_cracked.txt LinkedIn_HalfMillionHashes.txt /usr/share/wordlists/rockyou.txt

 	Note: This command may take 5–10 minutes to run.
 To see the status of a running job in Hashcat, press the “s” key (it might take up to 15 seconds for Hashcat to report its status).

+    Hashcat will report how many passwords it "recovered" when it finishes.

     <div class='alert alert-warning'>These commands use the <code>--remove</code> flag.
 This will remove cracked hashes from the input file.
 So, if you run these commands more than once without changing anything, it won't crack anything after the first time.</div>

-    Hashcat will report how many passwords it "recovered" when it finishes.
     You can always count the number of lines in your outfile (`LinkedIn_cracked.txt`) to see how many you've cracked so far, total:

         wc -l LinkedIn_cracked.txt